clappia-dev/clappia-tools/docs/submission_client.md

 -  `app_id` (str): Application ID in uppercase letters and numbers format (e.g., MFX093412).
 -  `submission_id` (str): Unique identifier of the submission to update (e.g., HGO51464561).
--  `requesting_user_email_address` (str): Email address of the user making the ownership change.
-Must be a valid email format.
 -  `email_ids` (List[str]): List of email addresses to add as new owners.
 Each email must be valid.

 **Returns:**